Supporting imagery

 - The palette index.

-You’ll also notice there are no screenshots shown for this explanation, the next block explains why.
+You’ll notice there are no example screenshots included in this section, the following paragraphs explain why.

 Window

-The layering system may seem simple at first, after all, the VIP provides ‘Background’ layers and a ‘Sprite’ layer.
-So, what else do we need?
+The layering system may seem simple at first.
+After all, the VIP provides background layers and a sprite layer.
+So, what else would be needed?

-The fact is, to display any of the previous layers mentioned, we have to place them in a ‘bucket’ called Window (also named ‘World’).
-A Window is the actual plane that will be rendered to the screen, it is filled with layers previously constructed.
-There are 32 Windows available which will overlap to form the final frame, each Window declaration occupies 32 bytes.
+In reality, to display any of the previously mentioned layers, they must be placed into a container called Window (also referred to as ‘World’).
+A window is the actual plane that gets rendered to the screen, populated with layers previously constructed.
+There are 32 windows available which overlap to form the final frame, and each window definition occupies 32 bytes.

-Windows provide different rendering modes.
-You can grab a Background or Sprite layer and display it as it is.
-For that, the Window has to be set to Normal mode and Object mode, depending on which type of layer you are using.
-However, you can also take advantage of additional modes which apply extra effects on background layers:
+Windows provide various rendering modes.
+Developers can select a background or sprite layer and display it as it is.
+To do so, the window must be be set to Normal mode or Object mode, depending on the layer type.

 - Line Shift Mode: Individual rows of pixels can be shifted horizontally.
-This resembles the good ol’ effects applied during horizontal interrupts.
+This resembles the good ol’ effects triggered during horizontal interrupts.

-- Affine Mode: As the name indicates, you get to apply affine transformations! (scaling and rotation or combined to form perspective projection [9]).
+- Affine Mode: As the name indicates, this enables affine transformations!
+In other words, scaling, rotation, or a combination to simulate perspective projection [10].

 Result

-After setting everything up, the Pixel Processor will start rendering the 32 Windows.
-Once it’s done, the final frame will be placed in the frame-buffer area.
-This process is repeated for the other Display unit as well.
+After setting everything up, the Pixel Processor begins rendering the 32 windows.
+Once it is done, the final frame is placed in the frame buffer region.
+This process is then repeated for the other display unit as well.

-Since the system employs a double-buffered design, the Display Processor will always fetch the frame-buffer that the Pixel processor is not manipulating, which greatly avoids tearing.
-On the next active period, the Pixel Processor will overwrite the frame that the DP previously displayed, and so on.
+Since the system employs a double-buffered design, the Display Processor always fetches the frame buffer that the Pixel Processor is not currently manipulating, preventing screen tearing.
+During the next active period, the Pixel Processor overwrites the frame previously displayed by the Display Processor, and the cycle continues.

-If there isn’t much to render (i.e. few Windows are used), there will be long gaps between writing over the frame-buffer and the DP picking it up.
-This allows the CPU to make extra changes over the frame if it wants.
-The VIP is also prepared for this: The CPU can set up interrupts to check various states of the VIP, including this case.
+If there is minimal content to render (i.e. only a few windows are used), there will be long gaps between writing to the frame buffer and the Display Processor retrieving it.
+This enables the CPU to make extra changes to the frame if needed.
+The VIP is also prepared for this: the CPU can set up interrupts to monitor various states of the VIP, including this scenario.

-On the other side, if there are too many affine Windows to render (for instance) the XP may ‘miss the deadline’ which will cause frame drops.
-Luckily, there are interrupts available to detect that too.
-In any case, the official docs provide timings each type of layer can take.
+On the other side, if too many affine windows are rendered, the Pixel Processor may miss the deadline, resulting in frame drops.
+Luckily, interrupts are available to detect this condition as well.
+In any case, the official documentation provided the timings for each layer type.

 Creative content